-Europe has been almost cut away its spiritual roots and traditional values and this resulted in a loss of social and spiritual capital.85 This affected and crippled all three pillars of sustainable development - social, economic and environmental.
-Social with respect to the loss of basic community organizations and leadership, economic with respect to the loss of understanding of interconnection of resources and of the longterm sustainable approach to consumption and environmental in terms of a loss of understanding of the sacredness of nature, loss of the bond with planetary consciousness and with anima-diversity.
+Europe has been almost cut away its spiritual roots and traditional values and this resulted in a loss of social and spiritual capital.
+This affected and crippled all three pillars of sustainable development - social, economic and environmental.
+Social with respect to the loss of basic community organizations and leadership, economic with respect to the loss of understanding of interconnection of resources and of the long-term sustainable approach to consumption and environmental in terms of a loss of understanding of the sacredness of nature, loss of the bond with planetary consciousness and with anima-diversity.
 As a result, the culture evolved into culture of greed, the predators culture, as opposed to Patanjali's understanding of anekanta and aparigraha, non-greed, and non possession.
-The profound nature of this key root-cause of the problems of Humanity was expressed by the authors of NewAge Anthem, the song Imagine - by John Lennon and Yoko Ono.
-When it comes to non-possession, the authors of 'planetary governance anthem' express doubts "I wonder if you can", they sang, while dreaming of the world without borders (the concept easily translated into vedic Vasudhaiva kutumbakam86) they thought "it's easy if you try".
+The profound nature of this key rootcause of the problems of Humanity was expressed by the authors of NewAge Anthem, song Imagine - by John Lennon and Yoko Ono.
+When it comes to non-possession, the authors of 'planetary governance anthem' express doubts "I wonder if you can", they sang, while dreaming of the world without borders (the concept easily translated into vedic Vasudhaiva kutumbakam) they thought "its easy if you try".
 Artists intuitively expressed in their poem the philosophical thread of our discussion.
-DR. S.L.Gandhi puts it simple and straight: "..all religious traditions emphasise restraint in consumption.87" He finds Lord Mahaviras' "twelvefold ethical code of conduct superb and unique - twelve small vows (anuvrats) are a roadmap to the path of sustainability", he says.
+DR. S.L.Gandhi puts it simple and straight: "...all religious traditions emphasise restraint in consumption.88" He finds Lord Mahaviras' "twelvefold ethical code of conduct superb and unique - twelve small vows (anuvrats) are a roadmap to the path of sustainability". he says.
 His words summarise perfectly the natural faith - the local codes of ethics were tailored to the long-term needs of local habitats.
-The concept of Relative economics88 can only be realised combining micro (local) and macro (global) dynamics of economy.
-This is supported by leading Japan expert on standardisation, dr. Yoshiakija Ichikawe89 who envisages achieving SDGs via platforms for smart cities and smart communities and introduction of Society 5.0 through holistic approach and digitalisation.
+The concept of Relative economics can only be realised combining micro (local) and macro (global) dynamics of economy.
+This is supported by leading Japan expert on standardisation, dr. Yoshiakija Ichikawe who envisages achieving SDGs via platforms for smart cities and smart communities and introduction of Society 5.0 through holistic approach and digitalisation.
 As a professional policy maker, engaged in development scenarios, I see major advantages and opportunities of globalisation against the threats - concerning all pillars of sustainable development.
-Even when it comes to arguments related to the apparent threat of the loss of national iden-
+Even when it comes to arguments related to the apparent threat of the loss of national identities merged into "global village", I claim, that the availability of open data and open flow of information can - on contrary contribute to the deepening of local identities and thus to truly multi-cultural, diversified world.
+Diversification is embedded in natural faith ethics since it is applied to local specific sets of life-conditions - it is following 'place-based policy approach' to use policy jargon.